top of page

-Understanding Your Right to Choose a Body Shop After an Accident in California
+Your Legal Right to Select a Body Shop in California

 California law protects your right to pick the body shop that repairs your vehicle after an accident.
 This means your insurance company cannot force you to use a specific shop or network of shops.
 The California Department of Insurance clearly states that insured individuals have the freedom to choose where their car is repaired.